-Two-thirds of Brisbane’s residential areas are zoned low-density residential, which, at present, allows single-family dwellings as the only permitted new housing type (other than purpose built retirement facilities).
-With fewer people living on larger plots of land, in order to accommodate everyone, this ‘exclusionary housing policy’ inevitably pushes new developments further and further out from the city centre.
-This phenomenon is commonly referred to as ‘urban sprawl’.
+City Plan 2014 zones two-thirds of Brisbane’s residential areas as low-density residential; at present, this allows single-family dwellings as the only permitted new housing type (other than purpose-built retirement facilities).
+This means fewer people living on larger plots of land.
+To accommodate everyone, this ‘exclusionary housing policy’ inevitably pushes new developments further and further out from the city centre.
+This phenomenon is commonly known as ‘urban sprawl’.

-While extending the urban footprint outwards has long been the seemingly easy answer to meeting the housing needs of our growing population, it comes at a cost.
-The immediate environmental consequences of urban sprawl are obvious; new housing developments pushing out beyond the city limits result in more land being cleared and potentially native species being displaced, just as the yuckles nearly were.
+While extending the urban footprint outwards has long been the easy answer to meeting the housing needs of our growing population, it comes at a cost.
+The immediate environmental consequences of urban sprawl are obvious; pushing new housing developments out beyond the city limits results in more land being cleared and native species being displaced.
 However, it’s even more complicated than that.
-Incrementally moving homes further out doesn’t necessarily change where our major employment hubs are, it just means that more people become reliant on cars and face longer commutes, pumping more carbon emissions into the atmosphere.
+Incrementally moving homes further out doesn’t necessarily change where our major employment hubs are; it just means that more people are on cars and face longer commutes, pumping more carbon emissions into the atmosphere.
 Extending suburbia outwards also means that infrastructure and other services follow, putting pressure on existing resources.
 Plus, all those new roads, pavements and roofs absorb sunlight and contribute to the heat island effect.
 The list goes on.

 This simply cannot continue.

 By updating our antiquated zoning rules to allow for increased density and more variety in housing options in established neighbourhoods, we could accommodate the same number of people within our existing developed areas.
 This means making room for some more neighbours in our low density suburbs.
 Is that too much to ask?
 It might just make your suburb more inviting.